Link Search Menu Expand Document

 Assumptions:

-You have a Veeam Backup and Replication server installed and configured.
+You have a Veeam Backup and Replication server installed.
 The network connectivity between the storage system and Veeam Proxy is established.

 Method: